-Boxer Muhammad Ali, actor Michael J. Fox and Pope John Paul II all suffer from Parkinson's disease.
+Boxer Muhammad Ali, actor Michael J. Fox and the late Pope John Paul II all suffered from Parkinson's disease.

 Dopamine-producing nerve cells (labelled red and green) made from iPS cells created from a Parkinson's patient

 People with Parkinson's disease don't have enough dopamine – a chemical that allows messages to be sent to the parts of the brain that control movement and some forms of thinking.
-The disease targets and kills dopamine-producing nerve cells, or neurons, in part of the brain called the substantia nigra, although the disease does affect other nerve cells within the brain which may account for some of the other features of Parkinson’s such as problems with sleep, motivation, thinking, etc. Parkinson’s is also linked to formation of clumps of a protein called alpha-synuclein in the brain.
+The disease targets and kills dopamine-producing nerve cells, or neurons, in part of the brain called the substantia nigra, although the disease does affect other nerve cells within the brain which may account for some of the other features of Parkinson’s such as problems with sleep, motivation, thinking, etc. Parkinson’s is also linked to the formation of clumps of a protein called alpha-synuclein in the brain.
 These abnormal protein clumps are called Lewy bodies.

 As dopamine nerve cells die, Parkinson’s patients develop tremors and rigidity, and their movements slow down.
 They might also lose their sense of smell or suffer from sleep disorders, depression, constipation and sometimes dementia in the later stages of the disease as the disease spreads out to involve other nerve cells.

 Current treatments for Parkinson’s include the drug Levodopa, which was discovered in the 1960s.
 It is converted into dopamine in the body, so it acts as a stand-in for the lost dopamine-producing neurons.
 Some other drugs act like dopamine to stimulate the nerve cells.
 Patients are also treated with occupational therapy, physiotherapy, healthy diet and exercise.
 Surgery, such as deep brain stimulation with implanted electrodes, is used to treat more advanced cases, especially in those where the drugs are working less well.

 These treatments relieve the symptoms of Parkinson's disease, but do not slow down or reverse the damage to nerve cells in the brain.
-Over time, the symptoms often get worse despite treatment.
-By the time patients are diagnosed with Parkinson’s they have often had the disease for years and have lost most of the critical nerve cells.
+Over time, the clinical features get worse despite treatment.
+By the time patients are diagnosed with Parkinson’s they have often had the disease for years and have lost over half of the dopamine cells within the nigra.
 Tests that detect Parkinson’s earlier may help, but scientists are searching for a way to replace the damaged cells.

 Although the underlying cause of Parkinson's disease is unknown, scientists do know which cells and areas of the brain are involved.
 Researchers are already using stem cells to grow dopamine-producing nerve cells in the lab so that they can study the disease, especially in those cases where there is a known genetic cause for the condition.
 Because a single, well-defined type of cell is affected, it may also be possible to treat Parkinson’s by replacing the lost nerve cells with healthy new ones.

 Replacing lost cells

-Scientists still hope that introducing young cells into the brain could delay the onset or progress of Parkinson’s disease, but not enough fetal tissue is available to treat the large numbers of Parkinson’s patients, and the use of foetuses also raises ethical questions.
-So at the same time, they are looking at stem cells as an alternative source of new cells for Parkinson’s patients:
+Scientists remain optimistic that introducing young cells into the brain could better treat Parkinson’s disease, but not enough fetal tissue is available to treat the large numbers of people with Parkinson’s, and the use of fetuses also raises ethical questions.
+So at the same time, they are looking at stem cells as an alternative source of new dopamine cells for Parkinson’s patients: